 Implement contactless delivery.
 The aforementioned signature for proof of pickup is non-hygienic, clumsy, and leaves room for verification issues.
 Opt for complete package receiving software that allows you to confirm receipt with a digital signature or a photo of the package being received.

 Communicate.
 What you lose without that face-to-face exchange in the mailroom does not have to fall by the wayside.
 Send emails or texts to let people know when their package has arrived (with an accompanying picture of the package if desired) and give them a nudge if they forget to pick it up.
 Your clients will still hear from you in all the ways that matter.

-Whether your mail load is small or large, there are solutions that can keep your staff and your clients safer while streamlining your processes.
-The solutions you choose will depend on the physical layout of your facility, your budget, and the habits of your tenants, but we’ve never yet met an inbound mail system that couldn’t be improved in some way.
+Whether your mail load is small or large, some solutions can keep your staff and your clients safer while streamlining your processes.
+The explanations you choose will depend on the physical layout of your facility, your budget, and the habits of your tenants, but we’ve never yet met an inbound mail system that couldn’t be improved in some way.